 Should you have questions or concerns about data protection, your personal information, or should you wish to file a complaint, please contact the Valeo Data Protection Officer at: firstname.lastname@example.org

 Valeo reserves the right to modify this Policy at any time.

-You will be informed of any significant modification of this Policy with an “update” notice, with the date of such update.
+Any significant modification of this Policy with an “update” notice, with the date of such update, will be mentioned.